 The Hemispheric Institute website houses a vast collection of invaluable materials related to performance in the Americas, including online archives of hundreds of hours of video footage; a series of multimedia casebooks or “web cuadernos” devoted to specific artists, companies or themes; as well as curated pedagogical modules that include scholarly texts, course syllabi, interviews, image galleries, and more.

-The Hemispheric Institute has two centers, one in New York City and one in San Cristóbal de las Casas, Mexico, which provide year-round programming, access to research materials, and performance and workshop spaces, for members of the Hemispheric Institute.
-Hemispheric New York features special programs, such as lectures, film series, conferences, exhibits, artist residencies, and EMERGENYC, a ten-week training program in “artivist” performance for emerging artists.
+Hemispheric New York features year-round special programs, such as lectures, film series, conferences, exhibits, artist residencies, and EMERGENYC, a three-month training program in “artivist” performance for emerging artists.
 We also have a reference library that houses rare books, journals, video viewing stations, and performance ephemera.

 Developed partnership with NYU Libraries and with support from the Andrew W. Mellon Foundation, HIDVL is the world’s first digital video archive on performance and politics in the Americas.
 With over six hundred hours of digital video to date and extensive supporting materials in three languages, this permanent collection is publicly accessible through the Institute’s website and includes collections from artists such as Guillermo Gómez-Peña, Carmelita Tropicana, Danny Hoch, Richard Schechner, and Rosa Luisa Márquez, and from groups like Split Britches, Teatro Experimental de Cali, Circus Amok, El Teatro Campesino, Grupo Cultural Yuyachkani, CADA, Teatro La Candelaria, and Malayerba.
 It also includes collections from important cultural institutions such as El Hábito and the American Indian Community House.
 You can browse our collections at: hidvl.nyu.edu

 Every two years, the Institute hosts an Encuentro—a week-long conference/festival—at a different site in the Americas.
 Fostering experimentation, dialogue, and collaboration, each Encuentro brings together hundreds of scholars, artists, activists and students to take part in a program of keynote lectures, work groups, performances, installations, round table and long table discussions, exhibits, video screenings and hands-on performance workshops.
 Past Encuentros have taken place in Brazil, Mexico, Peru, the United States, Argentina, and Colombia.
-The 2014 Encuentro is scheduled to take place in Montreal, Canada.
+The 2014 Encuentro took place in Montreal, Canada.

 One of the central goals of the Institute is to create new knowledge and to inform new ways of thinking about knowledge.
 The Institute hosts team-taught seminars that combine the face-to-face quality of traditional classrooms with online collaboration, enabling students throughout the Americas to communicate and work together online.
 Students from affiliated institutions are eligible to participate in the Institute’s intensive courses abroad.
 In recent years, a three-week summer course has been taught in Lima with Grupo Cultural Yuyachkani and has focused on performance and politics in contemporary Peru.
 Last year the course was offered in conjunction with our Encuentro in Bogotá, Colombia, and focused on Performance and Cultural Rights.
 Whether offered in Peru or elsewhere, these courses are dedicated to the investigation of different performance and political movements in the Americas, and are taught by faculty from member institutions.
 During Summer 2010, Diana Taylor and Jesusa Rodríguez taught a course on “Art and Resistance” at Centro Hemisférico in San Cristóbal de las Casas.
 All courses are structured so that students can receive transfer credit from NYU, independent study credit at their home institution, or participate without receiving credit.